apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/SHOW CREATE ROUTINE LOAD.md

 # SHOW CREATE ROUTINE LOAD
 ## description
-    The statement is used to show the routine load job creation statement of user-defined grammar：
+    The statement is used to show the routine load job creation statement of user-defined.

+	The kafka partition and offset in the result show the currently consumed partition and the corresponding offset to be consumed.

+    grammar：
         SHOW [ALL] CREATE ROUTINE LOAD for load_name;